goldfinch-eng/mono/packages/cms/README.md

 gcloud auth configure-docker us-central1-docker.pkg.dev
 ```

 3. Once authenticated, build the image and tag it (**IMPORTANT**: The Dockerfile is in the root of the monorepo.
-You must `cd` to the root for this.):
+You must `cd` to the root for this.
+Also, we use the tag `stable` in production):

 ```
 #  "--platform x86-64" is an optional parameter if you are using a x64 machine - only required for arm64 machines due to npm module "sharp" failing to install.
 See https://github.com/lovell/sharp/issues/2482

-docker build . --tag us-central1-docker.pkg.dev/goldfinch-frontends-prod/goldfinch-docker-images/cms:<TAG> --platform x86-64 -f cms.Dockerfile
+docker build . --tag us-central1-docker.pkg.dev/goldfinch-frontends-prod/goldfinch-docker-images/cms:stable -f cms.Dockerfile
 ```

 4. Deploy the tagged image to the Artifact Registry

 ```
-docker push us-central1-docker.pkg.dev/goldfinch-frontends-prod/goldfinch-docker-images/cms:<TAG>
+docker push us-central1-docker.pkg.dev/goldfinch-frontends-prod/goldfinch-docker-images/cms:stable
 ```

 5. Once the image is sent to the registry, you can use the image to launch or re-launch the Payload CMS server.
 If a Payload server is already running, you will have to **Restart** the machine for the new image to be loaded